scratch-ed/itch/README.md

 ## Running the judge

-For more high-level docs, see [here](./packages/core/doc/index.md).
+For more high-level docs, see [here](./packages/core/pages/index.md).
+You can also build the docs for a better experience.

 To start, run `npm run build`.